TudorPlaysProject/GentylnesAndNobylyte/Old/RE/README.md

 Expression sub() method to map 'v' to 'u' and to map the substring 'us' at the end (but not in the middle) of a word to 'a'.

+Objectives discussed on Wednesday, March 13th

+Challenge 1:
+Suspensions
+Change any vowels with macron over them to remove macron and append the character with an 'm'.
+Example: Cōpare -> Compare
+Tip: Use od -c compare.txt to learn code for macron.

+Challenge 2:
+Remove curly brackets and matain characters inside.
+Example: {choco}late -> chocolate
+May look something like: \{[a-z A-Z]+\}

+Next Meeting: Friday, March 15th 10:00am-11:30am